undp/performance-app-methodology/methodology/efficiency/pipeline.md

 ## Methodology

-The methodology for scoring the pipeline indicator is broken down into two main categories:
+The pipeline indicator is scored based on two main categories, each contributing to the final score:

-1. Pipeline Sizing — Ensuring that the size of the pipeline is appropriate for meeting the replenishment goal to fund future programme delivery and office financial sustainability.
+1. Pipeline Sizing: Ensures the pipeline is adequately sized to meet future programme delivery and office financial sustainability goals.
-2. Pipeline Health — Viewing the health of the pipeline to ensure that the pipeline accurately paints a picture of the opportunities that are most likely to close and that the unit is using Unity well.
+2. Pipeline Health: Assesses the accuracy and active management of the pipeline within Unity.

-This is to give a holistic view of the pipeline, ensuring both that there are enough opportunities to meet the replenishment goal and that the pipeline is a realistic representation of the overall opportunities available to UNDP.
+This approach provides a comprehensive view of both the pipeline's capacity to meet replenishment goals and its realistic representation of available opportunities.

-### Part 1: Pipeline Sizing (50%)
+### Part 1: Pipeline Sizing (70%)

-Pipeline Sizing is average of Part A and Part B.
+Pipeline Sizing is calculated as the average of three components:

-#### A) Active pipeline size (50%)
+#### A) Active Pipeline Size (45%)

-Which is the total discounted value of all opportunities in the pipeline compared to average annual delivery to ensure that we right size the pipeline on a per unit basis.
+- Measures the total discounted value of all pipeline opportunities against average annual delivery.

-Should be 200% of annual delivery.
+- Target: 200% of annual delivery.

-#### B) Closed Won Rate (30%)

-which is the percentage of opportunities that have been signed.
+#### B) Total value of resources mobilized (45%)
+- Calculates the total value of resources mobilized from signed opportunities YTD
+- resources mobilized / delivery from previous year
+- THis will have to be looked against the delivery trendline from previous year or target from this year.
+- Rate  = subindicator score

-#### C) Average Project Size (20%)
+#### C) Average Project Size (10%)

-which is the average size of the opportunities in the pipeline, compared to the previous year
+- Compares the current average size of pipeline opportunities to the previous year's average

-Something around growing the average project size?
-Something like the average opportunity size in the last 3 years, and then compare the snapshot of today vs that and there is score if it's above or below.
-Jessica: what about considering signed agreements instead?
-Also have to be careful about huge projects skewing the data.
+- Baseline is to grow the average (Houle: should be median) project size each year by 5%
+- idea: could not be 5%, but just positive score if its growing, negative score if its lower than last year average.

-### Part 2: Pipeline Health (50%)
+### Part 2: Pipeline Health (30%)

+Pipeline Health is assessed through three components:

 #### A) Opportunity Age (40%)

-which is the average age of the opportunities in the pipeline.
+- Measures the average age of opportunities in the pipeline.
+- Older is worse.

 #### B) Opportunity Activity (40%)
+- Calculates the percentage of opportunities updated within a specified recent period.

-which is the percentage of opportunities that have been updated in the last x months.
+- % of opportunities updated in the last 3 months - % score of B

-What about how often pipeline opportunities are updated?
-Is it a proxy for the health of the pipeline?
-Last modified date means that anything was changed in the opportunity, not just a stage change.
-What % of opportunities have been updated in the last x months?
-At the global level, what % of country offices have had no updates in the last x months?

-- Something about not having captured any opportunities in the last x months.
-This could be a proxy for not having a pipeline, data issue, or lack of use.
-Need to discuss how many should trigger an alert and how many months.
-So right now with 179 business units collect their pipelines, and we have a steady 400-500 opportunities per month.
-So there are around ~3 opportunities per business unit per month.
-So if we say if there are less than 2 opportunities per business unit per 2 months, then we should trigger an alert and perhaps score the indicator as 0 (this may be too harsh but worth discussing!).
-How to account for tiny countries with less than 2 opportunities per 2 months?
-Jessica does not think it's good to score as zero, should just have an alert.
-Cannot have a one size all approach.
--
+#### C) Early Stage Capture Rate (20%)

-#### C) % of opportunities created in Pipeline C that are signed.
-(20%)
+- Measures the percentage of signed opportunities that were initially created in Pipeline C.

-We want to incentivize capturing opportunities at an early stage because it helps with forecasting resource mobilization and transparency and partner intelligence.
-If the organization knows at an early stage, this can help cross-country collaboration with donors, which plays into the strength UNDP that we have a strong country presence everywhere!
-We want to reward COs that report opportunities at an early stage.
-So this means something around a % of opportunities signed that were created in Pipeline

-#### D) Future Close Dates (To include?)
-Future Close Date considerations: We should also consider if the future close date is too far off.
-If pipeline A has a closed date that is above 12 months, we should consider that this is really not a pipeline A and should be a pipeline B. Likewise with pipeline B having a closed date above 18 months, we should consider that this is really not a pipeline B and should be a pipeline C. We should not consider Pipeline C have a close date in 1 month.
+- This could also be gamed by moving it to Pipeline C and then quickly moving it to Pipeline B, then pipeline A, then signed.
+How do we prevent this gaming?
+- Encourages early capture of opportunities to improve forecasting and cross-country collaboration.

 ### **Overall Calculation**

-* **Part 1: Pipeline Sizing (50%)**
+* **Part 1: Pipeline Sizing (70%)**
-  * **A:** Active pipeline size (50%)
+  * **A:** Active Pipeline Size (45%)
-  * **B:** Closed Won Rate (30%)
+  * **B:** Total Value of Resources Mobilized (45%)
-  * **C:** Average Project Size (20%)
+  * **C:** Average Project Size (10%)

-* **Part 2: Pipeline Health (50%)**
+* **Part 2: Pipeline Health (30%)**
   * **A:** Opportunity Age (40%)
   * **B:** Opportunity Activity (40%)
-  * **C:** Percentage of opportunities created in Pipeline C that are signed (20%)
+  * **C:** Early Stage Capture Rate (20%)

 * **Final Score Calculation:** The final score combines these parts, weighted accordingly:
-  * Part 1 contributes 50%.
+  * Part 1 contributes 70%.
-  * Part 2 contributes 50%.
+  * Part 2 contributes 30%.

 Each part's score is calculated by averaging its subcomponents (A, B, C) based on their individual weights.
-The final score is then determined by combining Part 1 (50%) and Part 2 (50%).
+The final score is then determined by combining Part 1 (70%) and Part 2 (30%).